eduardsui/edwork/README.md

 file_id = xxhash(sha256(parent_id || filename))
 ```

-There is some collision probability on deployments with lots of file.
+There is some collision probability on deployments with lots of files.
 This could be mediated by using larger file ids.
 64bit id's were used for compatibility with fuse's `ino_t` type.

 After the file id is computed, the file content is split into 57k chunks (in order to fit in a UDP datagram).
 Each chunk is optionally compressed (compression is enabled by default).
-Note that when encryption will be available, compression will be disabled by default.
-Compression and encryption don't mix well.
-If you compress then encrypt, the door will be opened to at least some theoretical attacks.
-If you encrypt the compress, the compression will be useless, due to the indistinguishable from random property of most encryption algorithms.

-Every user will have the full inode list, but not every fily chunk.
+Every user will have the full inode list, but not every file chunk.
 The inode list is sent when receiving a `ROOT` request.

 File chunks are sent "on-needed" by broadcasting a ``WANT`` request.
 In order to avoid flooding the edwork nodes, a cost function (proof of work) function was added.
 It is closely related with hashcash original specification, but instead of sha-1, it uses sha3-256.
 For every chunk (57k or less) a node must compute a hash begining with 12 zero bits.
 A `ROOT` request needs a 14 zero bit  proof of work.